caplena/knowledge-base/docs/03-05-Credits.md

 ## Tracking Credit Usage

 You can track your credit usage on your [account page](https://caplena.com/app/account) (you need to be logged in to view this).

-## Credits in Organizations

-If you are part of an organization, the root user of your organization is the one that will be billed for the credits that you use.